hyperledger/aries-rfcs/concepts/0003-protocols/README.md

 In other cases, a protocol B is not "contained" inside protocol A.
 Rather, A triggers B, then continues in parallel, without waiting for B to complete.
-This is analogous to relationship between [coroutines in computer science](https://en.wikipedia.org/wiki/Coroutine).
+This __coprotocol__ relationship is analogous to relationship between [coroutines in computer science](https://en.wikipedia.org/wiki/Coroutine).
 In the [Introduce Protocol](
 ../../features/0028-introduce/README.md),
 the final step is to begin a connection protocol between the two introducees-- but [the introduction coprotocol completes when the connect coprotocol